billyano-hub/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that adds execute permission to the owner and the group owner and read permission to other users, to the file
+permission to the owner, thr group owner and the other users, to the file